kbullaughey/lstm-play/03-lstm.md

 This LSTM converges nearly 2x as fast as the RNN despite all the additional parameters.

-After adding our kluge for variable length sequences ([in this script](https://github.com/kbullaughey/lstm-play/blob/master/toys/lstm/model-1_layer-variable.lua)), we get similar results:
+After adding our kludge for variable length sequences ([in this script](https://github.com/kbullaughey/lstm-play/blob/master/toys/lstm/model-1_layer-variable.lua)), we get similar results:

 <div class="standard-image">
   <img src="{{"/assets/lstm/model-1_layer-variable-1.png" | prepend: site.baseurl }}">